jevargas-m/retirement-planner/README.md

 ## Key Outputs
 * If I retire today, how much money can I get on a yearly basis?
-  * Provide Money and Probability, maybe as a cummulative prob graphgraph of money vs time
 * When would I be able to retire? given I want to be X% sure (probability) that I will get at least X amount of money every year.
 * What is my forecasted retirement? (e.g. how confident of retirement with a predefined amount of money at retirement age)